4seoul/Project-wiki/README.md

   <p>
     The project is a pygame asteroid shooter game, with some more complex and interesting functions and code.<br>
     <br>
-    And my first time using pygame and drawing and creating sprites in python<br>
+    It was my first time using pygame aswell as drawing and creating sprites in python<br>
   </p>

   <h2>